 While in the United States, Rees was an assistant at Sojourner Community Center in Philadelphia and a youth coordinator at Tearfund, an evangelical Christian charity.
 He later served as an assistant to Tony Campolo, an adviser of President Bill Clinton, organizing faith-based groups in response to welfare reform.

 Rees returned to Bristol in 2001 to work as a program manager for the National Health Service (NHS) primarily concerned with delivering medical care to racial minorities in Bristol, North Somerset, and North Gloucestershire.
 He also became a freelance journalist and radio presenter on BBC Radio Bristol, Ujima Radio, and BBC Radio 5 Live.
 Having participated in Operation Black Vote (OBV) observing the activities of an MP (Member of Parliament), Rees joined the Labour Party in 2004 and took advantage of the Labour Future Candidate Programme.

 Shortly after his historic election victory, 44-year-old Rees was asked if he might do something bold to address Bristol’s racist past.
 He answered with a smile: “It’s always on my agenda.
 But I think something has already been done.
 I got elected.”
-Rees continues to live in Easton with his wife, Kirsten, and their two sons, Caleb and Levi, and daughter, Eden.
+Rees continues to live in Easton with his wife, Kirsten, their two sons, Caleb and Levi, and their daughter, Eden.